vk5678/ds/README.md

-Data structures implementation in golang
+Implementation of DataStructures in Golang